2. Talk to the person

 Others will charge you a fee to give you a legal opinion about your situation.
 This fee is usually only a part of what they will charge for your matter.

-At the first meeting, the legal representative should:
+At the first meeting, the lawyer or representative should:

-- tell you about their experience with similar legal issues
+- tell you about their experience with refugee or immigration issues

 - explain how they would handle your case